wmwassmann/react-employee-directory-20/hw-employee-20/README.md

 - Push 4, Pushing up some simple functionality in the searchBar
 - Push 5, I wanted to take things another step, and I reworked my entire thought process.
 Instead of using a single App.js to hold all of the functionality, I figured why not go deeper into setting this up to have more routing capability, just in case?
+- Push 6, Bootstrap is now functional, I have the ability to make components talk to each other.
+- Push 7, I can't believe this is working the way I want it to.
+It's a massive confidence booster especially after just...yeah.
+Pulling from my db.json, now just to make it look nice and have a proper filtration system and I think I'm probably good to submit!
+Still to come, the ability to add and subtract employees.